ISAITB/docs-tdl/source/testsuite/index.rst

     </gitb:actor>

 This means that before running a test case that has the "person" actor with role SUT, the values for "firstName" and "lastName" would have to be provided.
-With these values in place, the test case could then refer to these values using the expressions ``$person{firstName}`` and ``$person{lastName}``.
+With these values in place, the test case could then refer to them using the expressions ``$person{firstName}`` and ``$person{lastName}``.
 As you see, in this scenario the actual name of the endpoint ("personInfo" in this case) never actually figures when referencing the values.
-Given this you might wonder why is the endpoint name important then?
+Given this you might wonder why the endpoint name is important to provide.
 The answer is to cover the more complex scenario discussed next.

 .. _test-suite-actors-endpoints-simulated: